futpix/caravans-in-australia/content/review/736-Modcon-Campers-C3e.md

   ogtitle: "Should I buy C3e by Modcon Campers?"
   ogdescription: "The Modcon Campers C3e is classed as Off Road, and sleeps 2 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Combined shower & toilet."
 categories: ["Modcon Campers"]
-tags: ["Sleeps 2", "Unknown Size", "Off Road", "Combined shower & toilet", "Pop up", "Price Unknown"]
+tags: ["Sleeps 2", "Unknown Size", "Off Road", "Combined shower & toilet", "Pop up", "Price Unknown", "Made Overseas"]
 totalLength: "5.95"
 bodyLength: ""
 totalHeight: "2.385"